YTread Logo

 driving

-function.
-I'm Johnathan Stewart and welcome to a cleaner.
-I recently read an article on autonomous driving and this article had a graphic from Navigant's research. his leaderboard and showed which companies he thought were leading in autonomous driving and which were lagging behind, interestingly enough they had Tesla behind, they had a lot more GM and Ford in the lead, so I took a few minutes and dove in in the data. for each of these companies and I found out very quickly that really only way mo had some serious data some serious autonomous miles and really promised autonomous driving of course knowing what I know about Tesla and their autopilot system and how it all works that.
+features?
+I'm Johnathan Stewart and welcome to Cleaner One.
+I recently read an article about autonomous driving and this article had a graph from Navigant Research. their leaderboard and it showed which companies, in their opinion, were leaders in autonomous driving and those that were lagging, interestingly they had Tesla lagging behind, they had GM and Ford much more in the lead, so I took a few minutes and dove in in the data. for each of these companies and I found out very quickly that actually the only way it had some serious data, some serious autonomous miles and really showed promise towards autonomous driving, of course knowing what I know about Tesla and their autopilot and how it all works.

 tesla vs waymo who will win the race to full self driving lidar vs computer vision

-I know they are leaders too, so in this video I want to take a moment and talk about the top two leaders in the
+I know they are leaders too, so in this video I want to take a moment and talk about the two main leaders in the

 race